6 Obvious Signs Your Home Needs a Gas Line Repair (and a Few Sneaky Signs)

 Americans spend about 93% of their time indoors.
 To make the indoor space more welcoming and serene, many have invested in houseplants.
 Due to the mental benefits of these plants, owners tend to take good care of them.

-Your dying plants is one of the indications that you need a gas line inspection.
+Your dying plants are one of the indications that you need a gas line inspection.

 Natural gas kills off plants in a few days.
 If you can't explain the plant withering that seems to happen all of a sudden, a pressure test is necessary.